Have you ever felt the urge to close your inbox immediately after opening it?

 But, if you feel that you can reply to the email within 2 minutes or so, immediately respond to it.
-If it can't be done in two minutes, archive it into a folder to respond later.
+If you can't do it in two minutes, archive it into a folder to respond later.

-Make sure you put aside time every day to read emails that you have archived and reply to any that requires a response.
+Make sure you put aside time daily to read emails you have archived and reply to any that require a response.
 This way, people who email you are assured that they will get a response within a day at a particular time.

 Do not use your emails as a to-do list or reminder of the tasks you need to do.

-Instead, pick the tasks you need to do from the emails and schedule them in your to-do list.
-That list can be on Notion, Google's Keep notes, or even pen and paper.
+Instead, pick the tasks you need to do from the emails and schedule them on your to-do list.
+That list can be on Notion, notes app, or even pen and paper.

-After you have completed the task given, you can then later respond to that email.
+After completing the task given, you can respond later to that email.